-0.1.3.1.
-Not sufficient supporting information to compare the toxicokinetic of the category members
+0.1.3.1.1.
+Hydrolysis and absorption of the ZDDP substances

-- 53 Annex XI, Section 1.5 requires that whenever read-across is used adequate and reliable documentation of the applied method must be provided.
-Such documentation must provide supporting information to scientifically justify the read-across explanation for prediction of properties.
-The set of supporting information should strengthen the rationale for the read-across in allowing to verify the crucial aspects of the read-across hypothesis and establishing that the properties of the Substance can be predicted from the data on the source substance(s) (Guidance on IRs and CSA R.6, Section R.6.2.2.1.f.). - 54 As indicated above, your read-across hypothesis is based on the assumption that the structurally similar category members cause the same type of effect(s), more specifically lack of systemic toxicity.
-Further, you consider that the only relevant pool is the neutral pool and that the substances in the ZDDP category will have low bioavailability and undergo similar biotransformation to form common metabolic products (DTPE and alkyl alcohols).
-In this context, relevant, reliable and adequate information characterising the toxicokinetic behaviour of the ZDDP category members as well as the toxicological profile of the common metabolites is necessary to support your hypothesis. - 0.1.3.1.1.
-Hydrolysis and absorption of the ZDDP substances - Molecular weight - 55 You state that the passive absorption of the unchanged constituents is unlikely due to their high molecular weights without any substantiation. - 56 However, although increasing molecular weights in general indicate that the likelihood of absorption decreases, you have not provided any substantiation to demonstrate that the molecular weight differences between the individual neutral ZDDP pools can be used to predict differences in absorption for the substances. - Hydrolysis studies - 57 ECHA understands that you are using the results from the above-mentioned studies 1 and 2 to support your claims that "the varying concentrations of basic ZDDP among category members is not relevant" for the purpose of predicting the toxicological properties of the substances due to its quick and full hydrolysis to the neutral pool and that the latter will further dissociate in the gastrointestinal tract (GIT) to the DTPE. - Study 1 - 58 The composition of the 2 substances tested in study 1 is not reported. - 59 This affects the reliability of the information obtained from this study, as reflected in your allocation of a Klimisch score of 4 to this information.
-Furthermore, the absence of this information in conjunction with the limited characterisation of the compositions of the category members, and in particular the absence of information on the variability in the concentrations of the constituents, does not allow to establish how relevant the information obtained from study 1 is for the other category members.
-Based on this, you did not demonstrate that the variations in the concentrations of the basic form throughout the category members are not relevant for the purpose of predicting the toxicological properties of the substances. - 60 In addition to the quantitative variations in the concentrations of basic ZDDPs, as indicated above, the composition of the members of the category also differs qualitatively.
+- Molecular weight - You state that the passive absorption of the unchanged constituents is unlikely due to their high molecular weights without any substantiation. - However, although increasing molecular weights in general indicate that the likelihood of absorption decreases, you have not provided any substantiation to demonstrate that the molecular weight differences between the individual neutral ZDDP pools can be used to predict differences in absorption for the substances. - o Hydrolysis - ECHA understands that you are using the results from the above-mentioned study 1 to support your claims that "the varying concentrations of basic ZDDP among category members is not relevant" for the purpose of predicting the toxicological properties of the substances due to its quick and full hydrolysis to the neutral pool.
+ECHA notes that the study has the following limitations affecting its reliability: First, the composition of the 2 substances tested in study 1 is not reported. - This affects the reliability of the information obtained from this study, as reflected in your allocation of a Klimisch score of 4 to this information.
+Furthermore, the absence of this information in conjunction with the limited characterization of the compositions of the category members, and in particular the absence of information on the variability in the concentrations of the constituents, does not allow to establish how relevant the information obtained from study 1 is for the other category members.
+Based on this, you did not demonstrate that the variations in the concentrations of the basic form throughout the category members are not relevant for the purpose of predicting the toxicological properties of the substances. - Second, in addition to the quantitative variations in the concentrations of basic ZDDPs, as indicated above, the composition of the members of the category also differs qualitatively.
 The substances are manufactured from various types of alcohols: primary alcohols, branched chain primary alcohols, secondary alcohols, tertiary alcohols.
 These variations in the starting materials result in structural variations of the basic ZDDP constituents of the category members.
 You have not established that the different alcohols (primary (linear or branched), secondary (branched) and mixed) do not influence the conversion of the basic ZDDPs pools or explained how this structural difference would affect the prediction of the toxicological properties of the substances.